mikeyGlitz/dev-to-blog/buliding-the-cluster.md

 ---
-title: Building The Cluster: First Steps
+title: "Building The Cluster: First Steps"
 ---

 > This post is #2 in a series which will demonstrate